TillJohanndeiter/quorum-cluster/README.md

 a path to python scripts which are executed if the node change his role.

-With `-d` you get a debug log with more information about e.g. who recieved
+With `-d` you get a debug log with more information about e.g. who received
 a vote or number of connected notes.

 ```